Video Tour

 In 1948 the Club performed a nine-year restoration.
 It was during this period that a few of the most significant historical rooms were developed by Eschweiler & Eschweiler, including the Bali Room, Elephant Room, and the Men’s Lounge.
 The transformed space now offered an opportunity for social and business life, driven by a thriving and expanding membership addition to fitness.
 More and more the clientele began to diversify, featuring the athletic-minded, the professional-focused, and many who were plenty of both.

-In 2020, The MAC began a two-year $65 million renovation of the Club with a focus on maintaining their long-standing historical beauty, top-to-bottom renovation by J. Jeffers & Co.
+In 2020, The MAC began a two-year $65 million renovation of the Club with a focus on maintaining our long-standing historical beauty, top-to-bottom renovation by J. Jeffers & Co.
 Now offering the best rooftop views in the city, a state-of-the-art fitness center, and premier dining and event spaces, The MAC creates an inviting space for future civic leaders to gather once again.

 Address

-758 North Broadway
+758 N Broadway

 Saturday Hours